vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.17.2

+* Fix: patches not registered for patch target packages when 'COMPOSER_PATCHES_FATAL_FAIL' enabled and error is encountered.

 ### 3.17.1

-* Fix: composer patch command option 'undo' not working correctly when patching explicitly set to be enabled in project's composer.json
+* Fix: composer patch command option 'undo' not working correctly when patching explicitly set to be enabled in composer.json of the project.
-* Fix: composer patch command option 'redo' not working correctly when patching explicitly set to be disabled in project's composer.json
+* Fix: composer patch command option 'redo' not working correctly when patching explicitly set to be enabled in composer.json of the project.
 * Fix: using 'undo' and 'redo' together still triggers 'undo' functionality.

 ### 3.17.0